Protest songs in the United States: Black Lives Matter and police brutality

 After the death of Michael Brown, Black Lives Matter has become a widely known social movement.
 Artist have begun creating songs in support of Black Lives Matter and anti-police brutality.
 A primary protest slogan of Black Lives Matter is "I can't breathe" following the death of Eric Garner.
 These were Garner's last words before he died.
 Garner's siblings, Ellisha and Steven, took his last words and made the song "I Can't Breathe".
 Garners family told Billboard the song is dedicated to "the struggle everyone is going through."
 During the song, Steven raps "A system that took my brother from me / No matter how much money I receive, I can hear my brother crying 'I can't breathe."

 Beyoncé has become a face of Black Lives Matter with her song, "Formation".
 In the music video for "Formation", there are images of Beyoncé laying on top of a sinking New Orleans police car and walls with "Stop Killing Us" painted on it.
 While she received criticism for her appropriation of Hurricane Katrina, her song still was representative of the movement.
 A leader of Black Lives Matter, Alicia Garza, welcomed Beyoncé to the movement when the song was released.
-In an article Garza wrote for Rolling Stones, she applauds Beyoncé and says she "joins only a handful of celebrities courageous enough not just to reference a growing movement happening around her, but to proudly place herself within it."
+In an article Garza wrote for Rolling Stone, she applauds Beyoncé and says she "joins only a handful of celebrities courageous enough not just to reference a growing movement happening around her, but to proudly place herself within it."
 Garza sees the song as support of the movement as she states "Bey told us who her people are, how that makes her who she is," and that the "best revenge is being successful; that she likes her men black, with the nostrils to match."
-Beyoncé continued her support when she performed the song at Super Bowl 50's halftime show which peaked at 115.5 million viewers during halftime.
+Beyoncé continued her support when she performed the song at Super Bowl 50's half-time show which peaked at 115.5 million viewers during half-time.
 When asked about critiques saying the song is anti-police, Beyoncé says "let's be clear: I am against police brutality and injustice.
 Those are two separate things.
 If celebrating my roots and culture during Black History Month made anyone uncomfortable, those feelings were there long before a video and long before me."